Policy & Research/Policy Brief/News/Immigration/TPS

 Most TPS holders have been living, working, and contributing to the U.S. economy for many years

 Many TPS recipients are deeply ingrained into American families and communities.
-For instance, FWD.us estimates that more than 900,000 U.S. citizens live in households with at least one current TPS-eligible person, including more than 400,000 U.S. citizen children.
+For instance, FWD.us estimates that more than 580,000 U.S. citizens live in households with at least one current TPS holder, including some 260,000 U.S. citizen children.

 2| Congress created TPS to protect and support immigrants in the U.S. while their home countries struggle with war, devastation, hunger, and chaos